Date Class: solution

 better agreement between the civil and the astronomical calendar).
 If we use

-to represent the Julian day internally, we can represent
+a long to represent the Julian day internally, we can represent

 dates from 1/1/4713 B.C. up to 31/12/31766 A.D.